mbalabanov/CFLMS-MarinBalabanov-CodeReview-11/README.md

 ## Screenshots

 ### Adopt A Pet Home Page
+On the home page users can watch a video and learn more about Adopt A Pet.
+They can login or register as well as see an animated HTML5 ad near the end of the page.
 <kbd>![Adopt A Pet Index Page](assets/screenshot-index.png)</kbd>

 ### Regular User View of Pet List
+This is the main list of Adopt A Pet.
+Users can see all pets listed.
+They can filter by name using the live search.
 <kbd>![Adopt A Pet: Regular User View of Pet List](assets/screenshot-user.png)</kbd>

 ### Admin and Superadmin View of Pet List
+Admins and Superadmin see a variation of the pet list page.
+They can not only filter by name using the live search but can also add new pet entries as well as change or delete existing ones.
 <kbd>![Adopt A Pet: Admin and Superadmin View of Pet List](assets/screenshot-superadmin.png)</kbd>

 ### Admin and Superadmin Create A New Pet Entry
+When an Admin or Superadmin clicks on "New Pet Entry" the accordion opens up to present them with the form to create a new pet entry.
 <kbd>![Adopt A Pet: Admin and Superadmin Create A New Pet Entry](assets/screenshot-petentry.png)</kbd>

 ### Admin and Superadmin View of Locations and Create A New Location
+Admins and Superadmins can see a list of all locations, edit existing ones or add new locations to the list.
+Locations cannot be deleted, because they are used as a foreign key in the pets table.
+This is not much of an issue, because admins can change existing locations or assign pets to different locations.
 <kbd>![Adopt A Pet: Admin and Superadmin View of Locations and Create A New Location](assets/screenshot-locations.png)</kbd>

 ### Superadmin View of User Administration
+And finally, only Superadmins can edit or delete existing users.
 <kbd>![Adopt A Pet: Superadmin View of User Administration](assets/screenshot-useradministration.png)</kbd>